chumaky/docker-images/README.md

 Be it some other database or just file.
 In case of database it might be `SQL` or `NoSQL` one.
 There are plenty of different open source `FDW` extensions available.

-What this project does is just compiles and packs these `FDW` extensions into the default postgres image.
+What this project does is just compile and pack these `FDW` extensions into the default postgres image.
 All you have to do is enable corresponding extensions, put your credentials to the external datasources and start join them from inside postgres :)

 For the demo, please have a look into the [demo](demo) folder.